EliAndrewC/l7r/setting/l7r.md

 Because Moto lands are semi-arid, only about 1% of their land is suitable for farming.
 Because Imperial taxes are assessed based on agricultural yield, the Moto pay very little in taxes.
 Their population is also quite sparse for the same reason - the entire area was thought to have only around 100,000 humans living there, though the number turns out to probably be somewhat higher than that.

 The Moto are mainly pastoralists, consisting of many nomadic tribes.
-On paper those tribes are ruled by local governors, which the Moto call Khans, though even the Shinjo usually don't know how many tribes there are or much about their makeup and numbers.
+On paper those tribes are ruled by local governors, whom the Moto call Khans, though even the Shinjo usually don't know how many tribes there are or much about their makeup and numbers.

 The western Moto in particular rarely pay tribute to the ruling Moto family, but evidently Moto Gaheris sufficiently impressed and unified them that all of the tribes answered his call towards the end of the Lion/Unicorn war.